fleetdm/fleet/handbook/engineering/README.md

 ### How to request a review for Markdown changes to the docs

-When creating a pull request for Markdown changes in the docs, request a review from Desmi Dizney, who will do an editor pass, and then hand over the review to the [on-call engineer](https://fleetdm.com/handbook/engineering#oncall-rotation) if necessary.
+When creating a pull request for Markdown changes in the docs, request a review from Chris McGillicuddy, who will do an editor pass, and then hand over the review to the [on-call engineer](https://fleetdm.com/handbook/engineering#oncall-rotation) if necessary.

 ### Writing documentation